ranvis/php-ext-cbor/README.md

 If you specify `CBOR_BYTE` flag (default) and/or `CBOR_TEXT` flag on decoding, those strings are decoded to PHP `string`.
 If the flags are not specified, strings are decoded to `Cbor\Byte` and `Cbor\Text` object respectively.

 On encoding PHP `string`, you must specify either of the flag so that the extension knows to which you want your strings to be encoded.
+The default is `CBOR_BYTE`.

 `CBOR_KEY_BYTE` and `CBOR_KEY_TEXT` are for strings of CBOR `map` keys.

-If `text` string is not a valid UTF-8 sequence, an error is thrown unless you pass `CBOR_UNSAFE_TEXT` flag.
+If `text string` is not a valid UTF-8 sequence, an exception is thrown unless you pass `CBOR_UNSAFE_TEXT` flag.

 #### Arrays